 Using the DCF formula with the unlevered free cash flow and the weighted average cost of capital will give us our enterprise value.
 From there, we can figure out the equity value by subtracting net debt from the enterprise value.

 The third biggest mistake people make when doing DCF analysis is they don’t account for the timing of the cash flows.
 There are two keys to understanding the timing of the cash flows.

 First, to understand the timing of these cash flows, we need to understand the period we’re discounting cash flows in.
 Common periods are months, quarters, and years.
 Cash flows could be received at the beginning, middle, or at the end of these periods.
 If the cash flows are not received at the beginning of the period, they are expressed as percentages of the period.
 It’s important to take this into consideration when doing DCF valuations because in reality, the timing may not align perfectly between when those cash flows are received and when we are creating our forecast.

 As we’ve seen so far, our DCF model is broken into two parts.
 First, we have our initial forecast period.
-With our forecast, we want to look at what the cash flows the business could realistically produce over the next five years.
 Here, we assume that the business will grow faster than it will grow later on down the road.
-We will break these periods (often years) out in more detail than later years.
+We will break these periods (often years) out in more detail than in later years.

 Often, terminal value is calculated with both the growing perpetuity method and the exit multiple method and they are compared side by side in a DCF valuation.
 You can learn more about terminal value in our guide: Terminal Value & Forecasting In DCF Models.